Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 Tip #3: Spend 3 Times as Long On Your Title

 If you’ve spent any time as a copywriter, then you’ve heard it a million times: the headline is the most important part of your ad.
-It’s what people see first, and, in the case of Google ads, it’s often the only thing they look at before they click.
+It’s what people see first; in the case of Google ads, it’s often the only thing they look at before they click.

 If that doesn’t illustrate the importance of your headline, I don’t know what does.

-Make sure you dedicate a little extra time to brainstorm a title that resonates with your target market.
-I always do this for the articles I write, so let me show you what this might look like.
+Make sure you dedicate a little extra time to brainstorming a title that resonates with your target market.

 First, you want to start with a basic ad headline.